-After moving to Washington, Karin started producing handmade fine jewelry and launched her jewelry business.
-Now a jewelry teacher herself, she hopes to inspire and excite her students.
-She's a proponent of life-long learning, and is constantly improving her skills, exploring new techniques, and allowing herself to be inspired by the field she loves.
+A passion to continually explore and experiment informs her creative process and drives her to constant innovation in her craft.
+She's a proponent of life-long learning, and works tirelessly to expand her skills, exploring new techniques, and allowing herself to be inspired by the field she loves.

 Sustainable and Unique Materials